JoeSz/Exopite-SEO-Core/README.md

 * Automatically set the WordPress image title, alt-text & description based on file name,
 * Deactivate comments and pingbacks in the whole site,
 * Deactivate feed,
-* Activate Google Analytics (via Tag-Manager), you need a Tag-Manager ID for this first,
-* Add anything to header (e.g. Schema.org JSON or GEO Tags),
+* Add anything to header (e.g. Schema.org JSON, Google Analytics or GEO Tags),
-* Add anything to footer (e.g. JavaScript, etc...),
+* Add anything to footer (e.g. JavaScript, Google Analytics, etc...),
 * Add inline style to header (it is hard to add css for some themes),
 * Add personalizable cookie notice.

+* Removed: Activate GZip, use .htaccess
+* Removed: Activate Google Analytics (via Tag-Manager), you need a Tag-Manager ID for this first, use header and/or footer editor

 INSTALLATION
 ------------